NICMx/FORT-validator/docs/doc/intro-fort.md

 ---
-title: Introduction to FORT
+title: Introduction to Fort
 ---

 # {{ page.title }}

 ## Design

-FORT is an RPKI Relying Party.
-It is a service that performs the validation of the entire RPKI repository, and which prepares the ROAs for easy access by your routers.
+Fort is an MIT-licensed RPKI Relying Party.
+It is a service that performs the validation of the entire RPKI repository, and which serves the resulting ROAs for easy access by your routers.

 ![../img/design.svg](../img/design.svg)

-It is currently made out of two separate binaries.
-One of them is a command line application that can be used to perform manual validations, and a server that takes the output of the former and communicates it to the routers.

-So the idea is to routinely run the command line application in a cron job, and serve its output through the server.
+It is a command line application intended for UNIX operating systems.
+(It requires a C compiler that supports `-std=gnu11`.)

 ## Standards Compliance